Paphos, Cyprus

 What are the schools in Paphos like?

 "1.
 The International School of Paphos is one of the most renowned international schools in the city.
 It offers both primary and secondary education, following the British curriculum.
 The school is accredited by Cambridge International Examinations and Pearson Edexcel.
 It also offers the International Baccalaureate Diploma Programme for students aged 16-19.
 The school's website is https://www.paphosinternationalschool.com/.
 2. TLC Private School is another well-regarded international school in Paphos.
 It offers a British curriculum for students aged 3-18.
 The school is known for its small class sizes, which allows for personalized attention for each student.
 The school's website is https://www.tlccyprus.com/.
 3. American Academy Paphos is a private English school that offers a bilingual education.
 The school follows the Cypriot curriculum in Greek and the British curriculum in English.
 The school's website is http://www.americanacademy.ac.cy/.
 4. Aspire Private British School is an international school that offers the British National Curriculum for students aged 2-18.
 The school is known for its high academic standards and its commitment to developing the whole child through a wide range of extracurricular activities.
 The school's website is https://aspire.school/.
 5. King Richard School is a British international school in Paphos.
 It offers a British curriculum for students aged 3-18.
 The school is known for its strong academic results and its commitment to pastoral care.
 The school's website is http://www.kingrichardschool.net/.
 6. The Learning Centre is a private English school that offers a bilingual education.
 The school follows the British curriculum and also offers Greek language classes.
-The school's website is http://www.thelearningcentre.eu/," remarked one parent with kids at in Paphos.
+The school's website is http://www.thelearningcentre.eu/," commented one expat when asked about in Paphos.

 About the Author